-More than 80 per cent of swimming pool and spa safety barriers in Victoria don't meet the required standards.
 On average, four children die in Victoria in home swimming pools and spas every year.
-Many more are hospitalised for near-drownings, often suffering from life changing brain injuries due to lack of oxygen.
+Many more are hospitalised for near-drownings, often suffering from life-changing brain injuries due to lack of oxygen.

-If you own a property in Yarra with a pool or spa, you will need to register it with us by 1 June 2020 and have the safety barrier inspected by a licenced building surveyor or inspector.
+If you own a property in Yarra with a pool or spa, you will need to register it with us before 1 November 2020 and have the safety barrier inspected by a licenced building surveyor or inspector.

 Complying with the new regulations